 Thus, the continuous facial alterations that occur as we mature and age, and the many environmental factors that interact with the already-complex biological processes involved make it exceedingly difficult to reduce the process to its basic elements.

-Still, recognition and aging have been studied within various disciplines.
+Still, face recognition and aging have been studied within various disciplines.
 Research in computer vision, while attempting to produce facial recognition software capable of correctly identifying a person regardless of age, has broken down the task into several steps requiring face storage and comparison schemes.
-Two possible such schemes have been described by computer scientists, and match similar concepts outline by neuroscientists: (1) geometrical feature matching – a face could be recognized by examining the sizes of features such as eyes, eyebrows or nose, as well as by computing the relative distances between these features; (2) template matching or holistic processing – a face could be stored in its entirety as one “template”; several templates may be stored for each face, in order to account for variations in appearance when seen from different viewpoints.
+Two possible such schemes have been described by computer scientists, and match similar concepts outlined by neuroscientists: (1) geometrical feature matching – a face could be recognized by examining the sizes of features such as eyes, eyebrows or nose, as well as by computing the relative distances between these features; (2) template matching or holistic processing – a face could be stored in its entirety as one “template”; several templates may be stored for each face, in order to account for variations in appearance when seen from different viewpoints.
 Finally, a more complex system could store only one template per person, with information on the ways in which a generic face would change when viewed from various angles (Brunelli & Poggio, 2002; Tolba, El-Baz, & El-Harby, 2005).
-The latter strategy would be efficient in humans, since we must learn to recognize many faces throughout our lifetime.
+The latter strategy would be particularly efficient in humans, since we must learn to recognize many faces throughout our lifetime.

 Despite the various changes that the human skull and skin undergo as faces age, we can often identify each other even after not having met for many years, provided the changes are within some allowable tolerances.
 The purpose of this study was to learn more about the tolerances within which we are able to compensate for age-related facial changes.
 We utilized a novel method of exploring possible sex and age effects when young and old women and men viewed faces of young and old females and males.
 We were able to show that older participants performed better with older base faces, demonstrating a version of the own-age bias, and that women performed better than men, in particular for female faces.